If your refund isn’t as large as you expected, there are a lot of reasons that could be the case:

-One big change in tax year 2018 is a new cap, or limit, on the SALT deduction (state and local property, income, and sales taxes).
+One big change since tax year 2018 and now in 2019 is a cap, or limit, on the SALT deduction (state and local property, income, and sales taxes).
 For couples filing separately, the SALT deduction is capped at $5,000, and for everyone else it's $10,000.
-If you own property or live in a state with higher income taxes and property values, such as New York or California, your 2018 SALT deduction may not be as big as it was in prior years, when there was no cap.
+If you own property or live in a state with higher income taxes and property values, such as New York or California, your 2019 SALT deduction may not be as big as it was in prior years, when there was no cap.

 In addition to the new cap on the SALT deduction, here are other commonly-lost credits and deductions:

 - Your child turned 17 in 2019 (or has an ITIN) and is no longer eligible for the $2,000 Child Tax Credit (however, in its place you may be getting the new $500 Credit for Other Dependents);

 - You have older dependents, and this year's higher standard deduction and/or $500 Credit for Other Dependents is giving you a lower tax benefit than last year's personal and dependent exemptions (read more here);